-The benefits of baby self-soothing behaviours
+4 Benefits of baby self-soothing behaviours

-Here are a few significant benefits of self-soothing:
+Here are 4 benefits of self-soothing behaviours:

-- Long term, we know that babies who self-regulate become toddlers who manage their tantrums better and as older children, they are less impulsive and concentrate better in school.
+- Long term, we know that babies who self-regulate become toddlers who manage their tantrums better.
+And as older children, they are less impulsive and concentrate better in school.

 10 Common baby self-soothing behaviours

-- Sucking the hands or fist
+- Sucking hands or fist

 - Sucking a dummy/pacifier